 Hopping Frog in Anjuna

 This hostel was on the lookout for that one thing that'd set them apart from other hostel spaces in Anjuna and Vagator.
 The live gigs also initially started as a way of keeping the hostel guests entertained through the evenings.
 A few evenings of handpicking artists and bringing them to play piqued the interest of folks chilling around Anjuna and the gigs started to attract lots of out-of-hostel guests too.
+Undoubtedly, patrons would testify that this community space has some of the best live music in Goa.
 They keep switching between genres and have jam sessions every Tuesday, Thursday and Saturday.
 At the end of the performance, you-pay-as-you-like and all proceeds go to the musicians.

 Guru Bar in Anjuna